-2020-2021 Rovinsky Family Lectureship Series
+2021-2022 Rovinsky Family Lectureship Series

-Social Media and Adolescent Mental Health
+Social Media and Adolescent Mental Health Wednesday, December 1, 2021: 12:00-1:00pm: LIVE WEBINAR Michael B. Roberts, PsyD

-Thursday, September 10: 6:00-8:00pm: LIVE WEBINAR

-Michael B. Roberts, PsyD Director of Institutional Research at PCOM Clinical Instructor, Clinical Psychology Program Licensed Psychologist - NJ
+PROGRAM DESCRIPTION

-This presentation will provide an overview of recent data and research regarding social media.
-The statement of the problem will be discussed which concerns social media, mental health, and the increase in suicide among adolescents.
-A review of data will be provided concerning social media use among adolescents, including gender, age, and ethnicity breakdowns.
-The positive and negative impact on adolescent mental health will be used to emphasize the need for further empirical investigations on this topic.
-Using recent empirical research, the advantages and disadvantages of social media use concerning mental health will be reviewed.
-Advantages include social connectedness and positive outlets for emotional expression.
-Disadvantages focus on various mental health concerns, including depression, anxiety, body image, addiction, and others.
-Social Comparison Theory will be reviewed, as it tends to be a driving factor in maintaining or exacerbating mental health issues in adolescents who frequently utilize social media.
-Lastly, strategies for discussing social media use with adolescent patients and their parents will be discussed, along with strategies for mitigating the negative effects of social media use.
-The presenter will use the clinical and empirical literature as well as knowledge in this area to inform guidelines for best practice.
+This presentation will provide an overview of recent data and research regarding social media use and its effects on mental health and suicide among adolescents.
+Positive effects to be reviewed include increased social connectedness and constructive outlets for emotional expression; negative factors include, but are not limited to, depression, anxiety, body image concerns, addiction, and sleep problems.
+The review will highlight particular areas in need of further investigation as well as the utility of social comparison theory as a driving factor in maintaining or exacerbating mental health issues in adolescents frequently using social media.
+Strategies for discussing social media use with adolescent patients and their parents will be discussed, along with strategies for mitigating the negative effects of social media use.